 XIX.
+UTILITIES AND SERVICE SYSTEMS Less than

+Potentially Significant with Less than

-UTILITIES AND SERVICE SYSTEMS Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water $\boxtimes$ drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? $\boxtimes$ c) Result in a determination by the waste water treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ d) Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
-X e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
-X
+Would the project: Significant Mitigation Significant No Impact

+a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+X b) × c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? × d) Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? × e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? ×

-Discussion: As the RTP projects focus primarily on the improvement to existing roadway facilities, the potential for significant impacts on utilities and service system is low.
+Discussion: As the RTP projects focus primarily on the improvement of existing roadway facilities, the potential for significant impacts on utilities and service systems is low.
 Some of the new routes or route improvements contemplated in the RTP could have direct impacts on utilities or service systems, especially during project construction on a project-specific basis.
 The statewide transition to ZEVs and ICLTC's support of this transition may impact utility systems within the County and any environmental impacts of ZEV infrastructure projects will be evaluated on a project-specific level.